Alfresco/alfresco-content-app/README.md

-# Alfresco Example Content App
+# Alfresco Example Content Application

+## Introduction

+The Alfresco Content Application is an example application built using [Alfresco Application Development Framework (ADF)](https://github.com/Alfresco/alfresco-ng2-components) components and was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.7.

+### Who is this example application for

+This example application demonstrates to Angular software engineers how to construct a content application using the Alfresco ADF.

+This example application represents a meaningful composition of ADF components that provide end users with a simple and easy to use interface for working with files stored in the Alfresco Content Services repository.

 [Public documentation](https://alfresco.github.io/alfresco-content-app/)

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.7.

 ## Development server